Most likely, you’re throwing your money away on ineffective sales coaching. And you’re not alone.

 Some examples can include breaking a company or industry record or gaining an industry reputation.
-Make your team feel as though they are a part of something bigger and that they can be proud of in the long run.
+Make your team feel as though they are a part of something bigger.
+Something that they can be proud of in the long run.

 While you may have specific goals and challenges to work on with your sales rep, a critical part of coaching is supporting and energizing them.
-Your coaching sessions should motivate them to continue growing, changing, and getting out of their comfort zone.
+Your sales coaching sessions and methods should motivate them to continue growing, changing, and getting out of their comfort zone.

-Ask your sales reps what their goals and motivation for becoming better.
+Using feedback from your reps is an essential part of doing just that.
+Ask your sales reps what their goals and motivation are for becoming better.
 More likely than not, their motivation will be financial incentives but dig deeper to find out why.
 Some may want to pay off their student loans, while others need to pay their mortgages or their kids’ schooling.
 Help them to concentrate on these larger goals to strive harder.

 The goal of sales coaching is to encourage behavior change.
 You need the right motivation to do that.

-Throughout your meeting, take some time to ask open-ended questions, such as:
+Also, when meeting with your reps 1-on-1, take some time to ask open-ended questions, such as:

 - How do you feel about our plan?